-Consider this next point when you’re thinking of ways to tell your story in different ways during a campaign.
+And remember to consider this next point when you’re thinking of ways to tell your story in different ways during a campaign.

 Use emails to tell your story and show the impact your donors have on your goals in ways your appeal letters simply can’t.
-An email blast can be a great way to share a short video that tells your appeal letter story in a more visual way.
+An email blast can be a great way to share a short video that tells your story in a more visual way.

-And remember, each social platform has it’s own strengths too!
+And remember, each social platform has its own strengths too!
 For example, Instagram is great for sharing pictures of your nonprofit’s mission in action.
 While Twitter can be used to start conversations about important issues related to your cause.

 But you shouldn’t underestimate direct mail!
 After all, you can do much more with print than send an appeal letter once or twice a year.

 And don’t forget to use direct mail to follow up after important fundraising emails!
 Remember, donors are three times more likely to give online in response to a direct mail appeal than an email, according to MobileCause.

 It needs to be clear that your communications are part of the same initiative when you go surround sound.
 Donors should be able to connect the dots on their own.
-And the best way to make sure donors know the email they just received builds on prior communications is to use a cohesive brand for your campaign.
+And the best way to make sure your supporters know the email they just received builds on prior communications is to use a cohesive brand for your campaign.

-We’re not re-inventing the wheel here.
+We’re not reinventing the wheel here.
 We’re just talking about going the extra mile to connect the dots on your end, so the donor doesn’t have to!

-Make sure images, logos, tone, and fonts are consistent throughout all of your messages in a campaign when you go surround sound.
+Make sure images, logos, tone, and fonts are consistent throughout all your messages in a campaign when you go surround sound.
 And consider coming up with a unique name for any special initiatives, like your monthly giving program, to set those messages apart from the rest of your organization’s outreach.

-DO: Remind donors of their impact.
+Remind donors of their impact.

-That point is important, because too many nonprofits focus on what the organization is doing, rather than what the donor makes possible.
+That point is important, because too many nonprofits focus on what the organization is doing rather than what the donor makes possible.

-Use phrases like “because of you,” “with your help,” and “your support has helped us,” in messages and mediums throughout the campaign.
+Use phrases like “because of you,” “with your help,” and “your support has helped us” in messages and mediums throughout the campaign.
 Not just in your appeal letters and thank you’s!

 As you know, every nonprofit is different.
-They face different challenges, are talking to different audiences, have different resources available, and require different solutions!
+They face different challenges, are talking to different audiences, have different resources available, and require different solutions.

-That’s why it’s so important to let data drive your decision making.
+And that’s why it’s so important to let data drive your decision making.

 Is your audience highly engaged on social media?
 We don’t know.
 But your data does!
-So, listen to it!
+So, listen to it.

-If your organization struggles to stand out on social media, it shouldn’t be the focus of your campaign!
+If your organization struggles to stand out on social media, it shouldn’t be the focus of your campaign.
 And if supporters rarely open your emails, you may need to use more direct mail pieces to reach them.